lahiruakmeemana/Fishcare/README.md

 Above two approaches are to be tested on few fish breeds and the one gives best resutls will be used to label all the data.

-A simple CNN is built to classify 3 fish breeds.
+A simple CNN is built to classify 3 fish breeds using *bounding box* annotation.
 Below graphs describe traning accuracies of the model.<br/>
 ![Annotation 2021-08-18 111655](https://user-images.githubusercontent.com/58099828/129844229-07853098-4912-4996-bacc-280014c80828.jpg)
 ![Annotation 2021-08-18 111708](https://user-images.githubusercontent.com/58099828/129844236-9bfcb0d7-72f0-420e-819a-3485c13a99c6.jpg) <br/>
 Considerable accuracy is acquired with few epochs.
 Validation accuracy varies because of less data.